gabeochoa/pharmasea/README.md

 7. Disallow target cube from going outside of bounds
 8. Add some way for entities to subscribe to certain keys so we can more easily keep track of what keys are being requested over lifetime
+9. Paint front-facing indicator (another cube, different color face, some shape)
+10. When Entities change direction, change the front-facing indicator to face the direction they're moving

 Gameplay Ideas
 - Pharmacy